freekieb7/askfrank/STYLE_GUIDE.md

 ### 🌈 Gradient Backgrounds
 - Use `from-gradient-start to-gradient-end` for hero sections and cards
-- Example: `bg-gradient-to-r from-gradient-start to-gradient-end`
+- Example: `bg-linear-to-r from-gradient-start to-gradient-end`

 ---